 Mosquitoes, MOSQUITOES, MOSQUITOES!

-On a side note, being mosquito spray!
+On a side note, bring mosquito spray!
 We didn’t experience it the previous week at all, but coming back we got attacked by mosquitos.
 Way worse than I have ever ever seen anywhere in the Cascades.
 It reminded me of my childhood playing by still water in the Philippines.
-The next day I would be scratching at 52 bites (I counted).
+The next day I was scratching at 52 bites (I counted).

 UP NEXT, Why not Do a Double-Summit-TAP on Colchuck?